 - The body types of goalkeepers are mainly mesomorphs and endomorphs.

-Outside of goalkeepers, center-backs are usually the tallest and heaviest players in a squad.
-Not known for their speed, CBs need to be physically strong and powerful in order to win aerial duels and command their defensive line.
+Outside goalkeepers, center-backs are usually the tallest and heaviest players in a squad.
+Not known for their speed, CBs need to be physically strong to win aerial duels and command their defensive line.

 In the 2018 World Cup, the average height for a defender was 6ft 1”, almost 2 inches taller than the average player.
 They also outweighed the average outfield player by 4lbs.